Plastic surgery is art and science

 Fifteen years ago liposuction was considered a dangerous

 operation.
 Caution !
-Only a small amount of fat can be removed.
+Only a small amount of fat could be removed.

 Blood transfusions were thought to be needed in all but